-The stress placed on a woman's body during pregnancy can lead to many complications that, while not life-threatening, cause discomfort or pain.
+The stress placed on a woman's body during pregnancy can lead to many complications that, while not life-threatening, cause discomfort.
 In many cases, a chiropractors adjustment can alleviate pregnancy pain, decrease delivery time, and improve the babys position in-utero.

 Anne Packard-Spicer, DC, a faculty clinician at Northwestern Health Sciences University, says a chiropractors adjustment can balance a womans spine and pelvis for normal functioning of the muscular and nervous systems.
 This allows better maternal body function, which will have a benefit to the baby.

-According to Packard-Spicer, when a womans pelvis is properly aligned, the uterus will be under less nerve and mechanical stress, which causes the baby to be in a more comfortable position during labor.
-Chiropractic adjustments can begin at any time and can continue all the way up to the day of delivery.
+When a womans pelvis is properly aligned, the uterus will be under less nerve and mechanical stress, which causes the baby to be in a more comfortable position during labor.
+Spinal adjustments can begin at any time and can continue all the way up to the day of delivery.

 Many women worry about getting adjusted while they are pregnant, but chiropractic is gentle and very safe throughout pregnancy,says Packard-Spicer.
 There is no evidence that adjustments have ever harmed a pregnant woman or her baby.
 In my 12 years of experience, it is safe, gentle, and effective.

-Pregnant women who are experiencing back or leg pain should be adjusted two-to-three times a week until their pain is stabilized, says Packard-Spicer.
+Pregnant women who are experiencing back or leg pain should be adjusted two-to-three times a week until their pain is stabilized.